 While there's no (legal) way around dishing out a lot of money for HBO programming, HBO Go and HBO Now help make the investment worthwhile.
 These channels let you watch both past and current seasons of popular HBO shows, such as Game of Thrones, in addition to comedy specials and hit movies.
 While HBO Go requires an existing cable subscription, HBO Now is stand-alone streaming channel.
 If you're wondering why HBO Max isn't on Roku, it's because the companies are still working out a deal to include the new app.

 Hulu is one of the best Roku channels thanks to deals with major networks, including Fox, NBC, The CW and ABC, and it uploads new episodes shortly after they air.
 The service has past seasons of popular shows on tap, and even hosts the entire runs of nostalgic series like Buffy the Vampire Slayer and Daria.
 A handful of decent Hulu originals, like Difficult People and Casual, sweeten the deal.
-Check out our updated list of what to watch on Hulu.
+Check out our guide to the best Hulu movies, shows and more.

 FandangoNOW (a la carte)